-Firm Association affiliation, if any: DLI/CCLD Code e or rule section to be changed: MR 1323 Inten ded for Technical Advisory Group ("TAG"): 1323 Minnesota Energy Code Gene ral Information Yes No B. C. D. E. Is the proposed change unique to the State of Minnesota?
+Code Firm/Association affiliation, if any: DLI/CCLD Code or rule section to be changed: MR 1323 Intended for Technical Advisory Group ("TAG"): 1323 Minnesota Energy Code Gener ral Information Yes No B. C. D. E. Is the proposed change unique to the State of Minnesota?
 Is the proposed change required due to climatic conditions of Minnesota?
 Will the proposed change encourage more uniform enforcement?
 Will the proposed change remedy a problem?
 Does the proposal delete a current Minnesota Rule, chapter amendment?
 Would this proposed change be appropriate through the ICC code development process?
-The proposed code change is meant to: ☐ change language contained the model code book?
-If so, list section(s).☐ change language contained in an existing amendment in Minnesota Rule?
-If so, list Rule part(s). delete language contained in the model code book?
-If so, list section(s). □ delete language contained in an existing amendment in Minnesota Rule?
-If part(s).
-1300.0100 so, list R tule add new language that is not found in the model code book or in Minnesota a Rule.
+The proposed code change is meant to: Change language contained the model code book?
+If so, list section(s). ☐ change language contained in an existing amendment in Minnesota Rule?
+If so, list Rule part(s) delete language contained in the model code book?
+If so, list section(s). delete language contained in an existing amendment in Minnesota Rule?
+If part(s). so, list R tule Rule.
 2. Is this proposed code change required by Minnesota Statute?
-If so, please pro ovide the citation.
+If so, please pro No. vide the citation.